Aewiyn/aewiyn/README.md

 # 👋 Hello there!
 I'm Aewiyn,

 A.k.a.
-Mélissa, project manager & tech enthusiast from Switzerland 🇨🇭
+Mélissa, tech enthusiast from Switzerland 🇨🇭

 ---